Things to Remember

 Common Questions About Your Content Schedule

-Build "Recycle Days" into your plan.
-Every fourth post can be an old, popular idea turned into a new format (like changing a long article into a short bulleted list).
-You don't need new ideas; you need a plan to reuse the good ones you already have.
+Build "Recycle Days" into your calendar.
+Every fourth post can be an older, proven insight turned into a new format — a long post becomes a bulleted list, a list becomes a carousel, a carousel becomes a short story.
+You don't need new ideas every time.
+You need a system for reusing the good ones.

 Change Your View: Make Content Flow From Your Work

 To post reliably, stop thinking of your ideas as a high-pressure stage show.
 Start seeing them as the natural result of your good work by using Systems That Use Real Work as Proof.
-By focusing on recording what you know through your daily actions, you remove the anxiety of being creative that has kept your best insights hidden.
+Recording what you know through your daily actions removes the anxiety of being creative that has kept your best insights hidden.

 Start Building Your System